Gabya06/PromotedPost/README.md

 ## Project Motivation

 Facebook has many pages and posts that people look at on a daily basis.
-While many of us many not pay attention to the sponsored posts, there are quite a lot of these paid posts that take up space on our Facebook feeds.
+While many of us may not pay attention to the sponsored posts, there are quite a lot of these paid posts that take up space on our Facebook feeds.
 But how can you tell if a post is paid without looking for the Sponsored label?
 Do these paid posts have higher number of views just because they are paid for? *The question I wanted to answer was: can we predict if a Facebook post is promoted or not?*

 #### Data Collection
 In order to get the data I was looking for, I used the below SQL query on a sqlite database which contained facebook pages, posts and posts-insights data.
 I used an inner join to join the pages and posts tables to get access to page information such as facebook page id from the pages table and facebook post id from the posts table.
 I added another inner join to join post with post-insights data to have access to post insights fields such as impressions paid, organic impressions, post consumption by type, post video views.